Mommie Dearest: References in other media

 Saturday Night Live featured a sketch parodying Mommie Dearest on the ninth episode of its fourth season, airing on December 16, 1978.
 Jane Curtin portrayed Joan Crawford as mercurial, ill-tempered, and micromanaging.
 Gilda Radner played an exaggerated version of young Christina as mute and possibly mentally handicapped, puffing her cheeks out and crossing her eyes as she sauntered around the set.
 This sketch, which took place around Christmas, also featured Dan Aykroyd as Clark Gable, Bill Murray as Cary Grant, Laraine Newman as Katharine Hepburn, and guest host Elliott Gould as fictional character Archer Armstrong.

 Victoria Beckham referenced the famous wire hangers scene in her music video for "Let Your Head Go".

 Four years after Joan Crawford's death, Blue Öyster Cult released the song "Joan Crawford" as part of their album Fire of Unknown Origin (1981).
 In the final third of the song, there is a voice calling "Christina" with the lines "Mother's home" and "Come to mother".
 In the background, the word "No" is repeated over and over.
-This is in reference to parts described in the book.
+This is in reference to events described in the book.